Find out if this Sky alternative offers value for money.

 What’s bad about NOW

 Now isn’t perfect though.
-If you do end up paying full price for all the passes, that’s still a huge £62.96 each month.
-It might be less than Sky, but compare that to £7.99 a month for Disney+ or £9.99 for the middle Netflix membership.
-As a streaming service those other options are better value.
+If you do end up paying full price for all the passes and Ultra Boost, that’s a huge £79 each month.
+It might not even be better value than Sky (those same channels would cost £124 a month at full price but you get Netflix included),

-And the recent addition of adverts is a right pain.
+And the addition of adverts is a right pain.
 I think most people will want to pay for Boost each month for its extra features.
-At £5 that’s a rip-off.
+At £6 to £9 that’s a rip-off, and really adds to the cost.
 But if you get the price down, as you can with all the passes, it’s not so bad.

-Plus, I feel there’s been less to watch over the last year.
-Obviously the pandemic has been a major cause of this, but there are other reasons.
-For example, the rise of Disney+ has meant Marvel, Star Wars, Disney and Fox content (eg The Walking Dead) leave Sky.
+Plus, I feel there’s been less to watch over recent years.
+For example, the rise of Disney+ has meant Marvel, Star Wars, Disney and Fox content (eg The Walking Dead) left Sky.
 A good reason to not pay every month.

 Here’s a list of the main issues to be aware of:

-• Not full HD (720p only) or surround sound unless you pay for NOW Boost
+- Not full HD or 4K or surround sound unless you pay for NOW Boost

 Getting NOW TV for less